-The data auditing system has worked very well with all our SHIFT assessors able to relay queries and amendment information to our landlords at a question-by-question basis using only the portal meaning that this information is freely available to see by anyone from the client and SHIFT Environment.
+The data auditing system has worked very well with all our SHIFT assessors able to relay queries and amendment information to our landlords at a question-by-question basis using only the portal.
+This meant that this information is freely available to see by anyone from the client and SHIFT Environment.
 Before, amends and queries would be sent via email or spoken over the phone meaning that tracking amendments and decisions was often difficult.

 With COVID-19 limiting any in-person work, the portal inadvertently became an even more valuable asset for SHIFT.
 It meant that we could deliver a complete environmental report remotely and were able to easily provide advice, track progress, audit data and deliver the SHIFT report all on a single system that our clients find really intuitive and beneficial.
 I am extremely proud that the portal is changing the way that the social housing sector is reporting their environmental performance and that its design is also improving the accuracy and quality of data provided by our landlords.

 Since the initial set up we have expanded the SHIFT portal to capture the Environmental aspects of the ESG reporting requirements for the social housing sector as well as using it for Streamlined Environmental Carbon Reporting (SECR) requirements.

 If you are interested in full environmental reporting or just want to concentrate on one environmental aspect for now, please get in touch: [email protected]